wangsen99/GEFU/README.md

 </div>

 ## Abstract
 Low-level enhancement and high-level visual understanding in low-light vision have traditionally been treated separately.
-Low-light enhancement improves image quality for downstream tasks, but existing methods rely on physical or geometric priors, limiting generalization.
-Evaluation mainly focuses on visual quality rather than downstream performance.
-Low-light visual understanding, constrained by scarce labeled data, primarily uses task-specific domain adaptation, which lacks scalability.
-To address these challenges, we build a generalized bridge between low-light enhancement and low-light understanding, which we term Generalized Enhancement For Understanding (GEFU).
-This paradigm improves both generalization and scalability.
-To address the diverse causes of low-light degradation, we leverage pretrained generative diffusion models to optimize images, achieving zero-shot generalization performance.
-Building on this, we propose Semantically Consistent Unsupervised Fine-tuning (SCUF).
-Specifically, to overcome text prompt limitations, we introduce an illumination-aware image prompt to explicitly guide image generation and propose a cycle-attention adapter to maximize its semantic potential.
-To mitigate semantic degradation in unsupervised training, we propose caption and reflectance consistency to learn high-level semantics and image-level spatial semantics.
-Extensive experiments demonstrate that our proposed method outperforms current state-of-the-art methods in traditional image quality and GEFU tasks including classification, detection, and semantic segmentation.
+Low-light enhancement improves image quality for downstream tasks but has limited generalization.
+Low-light visual understanding, constrained by scarce labeled data, primarily relies on task-specific domain adaptation, which lacks scalability.
+To address these challenges, we build a generalized bridge between low-light enhancement and low-light understanding, which we term **Generalized Enhancement For Understanding (GEFU)**.
+This paradigm improves both **generalization** and **scalability**.
+To tackle the diverse causes of low-light degradation, we propose **Semantically Consistent Unsupervised Fine-tuning (SCUF)**.
+Extensive experiments demonstrate that our proposed method outperforms current state-of-the-art approaches in terms of traditional image quality as well as GEFU tasks, including classification, detection, and semantic segmentation.

 ## Preparation
 ### 1. setup environment